supthunder/archiveBot/README.md

 1. Tweet a link @archiveURL and it will reply with an archive.is URL!

-2. Mention @archiveURL in reply to a tweet + include any word to archive it!
+2. Mention @archiveURL in reply + any word to archive tweet!
 ![](http://imgur.com/0TCEmM9.gif)